 From police to prosecutors to courts and legislatures, both federal and state systems benefit the rich while harming people who are poor.

-Although inequality is everywhere, it is most tragic to find it in our justice system.
 The justice system is premised on the notion that rich and poor are treated equally.
 But today, access to justice is based on how much a person can pay.
 People who are poor are systemically treated worse than the wealthy.
-People who are poor remain in jail pre-trial, resulting in a higher conviction rate.
-Individuals who can afford it post bail and actively prepare a legal defense - free to go on their way while people who can’t languish in jail.
-These counterproductive policies result in an endless cycle of poverty that cost everyone and make us all less safe.
+People who are poor remain in jail prior to trial because they can’t afford bail, resulting in a higher conviction rate.
+Individuals who cant afford to pay off court debt have their licenses suspended, sending them into an inescapable cycle of unemployment and hardship.
+These counterproductive policies result in an endless cycle of poverty that should shock our conscience.

-It is no mystery about where the government needs to intervene — first, by stopping the persecution of people who are already struggling to get by, and second by helping to alleviate their struggle.
-Our work at Equal Justice Under Law is designed to bring about the change our justice system needs.
-We take cases others view as losing causes and file class action lawsuits to benefit not only our clients but people who are suffering from the same abuse of power.
+Our work at Equal Justice Under Law is designed to bring about the change our justice system needs — to stop the seemingly endless cycle of burdens placed on people struggling to get by.
+We take cases others view as losing causes and file class action lawsuits to change the legal landscape for those subjected to gross abuses of government power.
 We blaze new legal paths.
 We represent those who are underrepresented.
 We filed the first statewide legal challenges to money bail.
 We won the first statewide injunction against driver’s license suspensions for unpaid court debt.
-We are not afraid to tackle problems that have gone unaddressed because of fear, inertia, or lack of imagination - to end wealth-based inequality in the justice system.
+We are not afraid to tackle problems that have gone unaddressed because of fear, inertia, or lack of imagination.

 1. Money Bail